 First, make sure a key replacement is necessary before attempting one.
-If you’re not sure, you can reach out to Unchained Capital support, or read our blog article on this subject.
-If you are sure that you need to do a key replacement, keep reading for more.
+If you’re unsure, you can contact Unchained support or read our blog article on this subject.
+If you are absolutely sure that you need to do a key replacement, keep reading for more.

 What you'll need

-To replace a key, you'll need to prepare the following:
+To replace a key, you'll need the following: